 What do you write on a greeting card for a recovery anniversary that is sincere and genuine?
 Overall, you want to support their progress.
 Sometimes life has thrown a few curve balls.
 We want to stay positive.

-Here is a few sobriety anniversary quotes to write on your card for your friend or family member.
+Here are a few sobriety anniversary quotes to write on your card for your friend or family member.

 Instead of writing your own greeting, go to your local grocery store or pharmacy to find a card.
 Take a look at the inspirational, encouragement, and congratulations sections of the greeting cards.
 These sections usually have appropriate cards for a sobriety birthday.
 Sometimes the inspirational section will have Serenity Prayer Greeting cards that are blank inside or have a few lines of text.
 With a blank card, you can write your own message or one of the ones provided above.
 The key is to stay positive, stay in the moment when writing the card, and write supportive messages for your family member or friend.